Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 | FALSE        | Instagram | 4.04           |
 | FALSE        | YouTube   | 4.04           |

-## How does location and demographics affect the choice of social media platform and time spent?
+## How do location and demographics affect the choice of social media platform and time spent?

 Our previous sections have shown a momentous amount of helpful data that we, Aurora Technologies, can use to better understand our customers while simultaneously allowing us to market ourselves correctly and advertise specific features to those who require them.

-We have seen how our customers on average are about the age of 41 years old, and most are of the gender "Male".
+We have seen how our customers on average are about the age of 41 years old, and most are of the gender "Male."
 Our consumers use their technological devices on average about 4 hours a day, with Instagram being the most used social media platform at 4.1 hours.

-The most important data found was in regard to age, with those between the ages of 18-29 using social media platforms 3x as much as those in between the ages of 54-64.
-While our main customer age is between 41-50, we can now see how important social media ads are for the younger generation while more traditional ads whether they be billboards, commercials, or newspapers would be more beneficial for those who are older.
+The most important data found was in regard to age, with those between the ages of 18–29 using social media platforms 3x as much as those in between the ages of 54–64.
+While our main customer age is between 41–50, we can now see how important social media ads are for the younger generation, while more traditional ads, whether they be billboards, commercials, or newspapers would be more beneficial for those who are older.

 Lastly, it was shown that Instagram holds on average the top earners with the least amount of debt, those who are making 9.4% more than the lesser earners of our consumers.
 Those who statistically make the least income and have the most debt of our consumers are shown to be using Facebook as their main platform.

 As we come to a close, the last stakeholder question follows suit as essential, does location matter?
 While we have our main plan for marketing to those in a higher / lower tax bracket and which apps to use.
 Location can make or break the success of our ad campaign.

-This section will see the effects location and demographics have on consumer's desired social media platform and time spent on said platform.
+This section will examine the effects that location and demographics have on consumers' desired social media platform and the time spent on the said platform.

-## How does location and demographics affect userbase, time spent on platforms, and average time spent on platforms by user?
+## How do location and demographics affect userbase, time spent on platforms, and average time spent on platforms by user?

 [In]